Ruanrodrigues20/post-install-linux/README.md

 # 🛠️ Post-Install-Linux

-This is a **post-install automation script for Arch Linux-based and Debian-based systems**, designed to streamline the configuration of a fresh installation.
+This is a **post-install automation script for Arch Linux-based, Debian-based and Fedora-based systems**, designed to streamline the configuration of a fresh installation.

 ## 📁 Project Structure